uCautomation/plant-watering-system/README.md

     1|WET(d:+2)  ☔ > X|
      +----------------+

-When this manu is active:
+When this menu is active:

 - OK: Selects active menu item
 - Next: moves 2 positions at a time (wrap around jumps to b)